8 steps to managing your organisation's Scope 3 carbon emissions.

 Don't run before you can walk…

 A misconception is that companies should quantify all 15 categories in order to comply with the Scope 3 Standard.
 Transparency is the key to conducting a credible Scope 3 assessment.
 By disclosing categories that have and haven't been quantified and providing the reasons and assumptions for the choice of footprint boundaries, companies have the opportunity to provide a much clearer picture of the broader environmental impacts of their business.
 Companies should begin by calculating their Scope 3 footprint with their available activity data, and seek to improve upon this data where the category appears to represent a material contribution with more accurate information over time.
-In collaboration with CRedit360, the Carbon Trust has developed Value Chain Manager an online footprinting service to help solve the data management process.

 The Scope 3 Guidance we have helped the Greenhouse Gas Protocol to write builds on our extensive experience advising businesses.
 It builds on our observations of best practice in footprinting drawing on the following valuable insights: